Tolbat/JagdoomE/README.md

 ## Changelog

-For Up to date Src folder please visit the Linux GitHub page:
+If a known feature is missing please visit the Linux GitHub page:
 ```
 https://github.com/ChillyWillyGuru/JagDoomEX/